chrisant996/clink/docs/clink.md

 ## Match Generators

-These are Lua functions that are called as part of Readline's completion process.
+These are Lua functions that are called as part of Readline's completion process (for example when pressing <kbd>Tab</kbd>).

 First create a match generator object: